EMP White LogoErin Morrison Photography Logo

 Plan For the Grandparents

-My husband and I were married just under a decade ago.
+My husband and I were married over a decade ago.
 (I know, I’m old).
-And in those years, we have lost four grandparents.
+And in those years, we have lost all of our grandparents.
 Your grandparents are important.
-They are absolutely part of your past and your future, and you certainly want them to be a part of your wedding day.
+They are absolutely part of your past and future, and you certainly want them to be a part of your wedding day.
 The hard reality is that some grandparents just can’t make it down the aisle.
 Let alone an aisle 100 yards long in a field.
 When planning your wedding, think about wheelchairs and walkers.
 Are they able to navigate the terrain of your wedding ceremony location?

-Now, these considerations can also apply to other guests and even your bridesmaids.
-If you have to walk a long distance on gravel roads, or grass in high heels, you run the risk of sinking into the ground or someone hurting twisting an ankle!
+These considerations can apply to other guests and even your bridesmaids.
+If you must walk a long distance on gravel roads or grass in high heels, you risk sinking into the ground or someone hurting, twisting an ankle!
 We don’t need an ambulance pulling into your wedding venue!
 Or, at least, wear some comfy shoes;-)

 Planning Ceremony Locations